 When Deng Xiao Ping unleashed Chinese capitalism in China's first Special Economic Zone there in 1980, Shenzhen had about 30,000 people living in fishing villages.
 Now it has around 10 million, not counting more millions who have no residential status.
 To me, this certainly feels like the future; the first time I woke up there in 2011 and saw the streams of smartly dressed commuters rising from the spotless, shining Metro into a cityscape of Flash Gordon skyscrapers, I wondered if I was in a sci-fi movie.
-Shenzhen has had dark moments, from aggressive neighbourhood clearances by developers and heavy police reactions when labour unrest has flared, to last December's landslide of construction rubble that killed at least 69.
-But it also a city that is spectacular, clean, complex, active, efficient . . . and still expanding.
+Shenzhen has had dark moments, from aggressive neighbourhood clearances by developers and heavy police reactions when labour unrest has flared, to the landslide of construction rubble that killed at least 69 in December 2015.
+But it is also a city that is spectacular, clean, complex, active, efficient — and still expanding.

 But for the curators of UABB, Shenzhen isn't tomorrow's city at all.
 Aaron Betsky, chief curator, says “we need to think about making better use of what we already have”, which sums up the Biennale's theme of 'Re-Living the City'.
 The other curators spell it out.
 Doreen Heng Liu says that after 30 years of high-growth urbanisation, China “has seen a lot of issues” from pollution to food security.
 Alfredo Brillembourg looks around and asks, 'Are these the cities we really want?”
 Hubert Klumpner says “What’s going on is a mortgage for the future.”

 Embodied Pelt (left) and Symbiotic Village (right) are two installations in UABB's Collage City zone.
 (Courtesy UABB.)